apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-**type**        --           The component type name, needs to be ``org.apache.flume.source.scribe.ScribeSource`` port            1499         Port that Scribe should be connected workerThreads   5            Handing threads number in Thrift
+**type**        --           The component type name, needs to be ``org.apache.flume.source.scribe.ScribeSource`` port            1499         Port that Scribe should be connected workerThreads   5            Handing threads number in Thrift selector.type selector.*
 ==============  ===========  ==============================================

-Example for agent named **agent_foo**:
+Example for agent named a1:

 .. code-block:: properties

-  agent_foo.sources = scribesource-1
+  a1.sources = r1
-  agent_foo.channels = memoryChannel-1
+  a1.channels = c1
-  agent_foo.sources.scribesource-1.type = org.apache.flume.source.scribe.ScribeSource
+  a1.sources.r1.type = org.apache.flume.source.scribe.ScribeSource
-  agent_foo.sources.scribesource-1.port = 1463
+  a1.sources.r1.port = 1463
-  agent_foo.sources.scribesource-1.workerThreads = 5
+  a1.sources.r1.workerThreads = 5
-  agent_foo.sources.scribesource-1.channels = memoryChannel-1
+  a1.sources.r1.channels = c1

 Flume Sinks
 -----------